EP02

 considerable vibration, especially at speeds above 70 km/h – rather

-complained of draughts and excessive shocks.
-More serious were wheel flange
+of draughts and excessive shocks.
+More serious were wheel flange fractures.

-fractures.
-These problems were never completely solved, but several
+These problems were never completely solved, but several modifications were

-modifications were progressively introduced.
-Reliability, however, was always
+progressively introduced.
+Reliability, however, was always comparatively low

-comparatively low and failures remained frequent.
-Experience gained with the
+and failures remained frequent.
+Experience gained with the EP02 proved, in

-EP02 proved, in the end, very valuable for design of the successful ET21
+the end, very valuable for design of the successful ET21 freight locomotive,

 Electric

-EP02-08) was fitted with new LKa635 traction motors and different reduction
+was fitted with new LKa635 traction motors and different reduction gears,

-inter-truck coupling and improved electric equipment, including some elements
+coupling and improved electric equipment, including some elements adopted

 resulted in significant differences between individual examples, but general